Why It's So Hard To Turn The Lights Back On In Puerto Rico

 Almost a month later, problems still plague the recovery effort in Puerto Rico.

 PREPA's financial crises meant it was slow to begin its response to the storm, even considering the hazardous conditions left in Maria's wake.
-It took more than a week for just five percent of power to be restored in Puerto Rico, and almost another week before any significant progress was made after that.
+It took more than a week for just 5 percent of power to be restored in Puerto Rico and almost another week before any significant progress was made after that.

-The number of people working to restore power in Puerto Rico is underwhelming compared to the response in Florida.
+The number of people working to restore power in Puerto Rico is underwhelming compared with the response in Florida.
 After Irma, hundreds of public and private electric companies helped Florida and surrounding states recover.
 The Department of Energy estimated more than 60,000 workers were deployed.

 The number of companies helping out in Puerto Rico after Maria is also comparatively small.
 PREPA's inability to help cover the cost of their assistance means fewer companies are sending crews to the territory.
 The U.S. Army Corps of Engineers has taken the lead on the project instead.
-The Corps said Wednesday there were about 400 crews of 3-5 people working to restore power in Puerto Rico, including PREPA employees and a handful of public and private companies.
+The Corps said Wednesday that there were about 400 crews of three to five people working to restore power in Puerto Rico, including PREPA employees and a handful of public and private companies.
 Another 200 crews are expected to arrive next week.

 Back in 1989, Hurricane Hugo left Puerto Rico without power for six months.
-It was slightly weaker when it made landfall —a Category 3 to Maria's 4—but still one of the worst storms in Puerto Rico's history.
+It was slightly weaker when it made landfall — a Category 3 to Maria's 4 — but still one of the worst storms in Puerto Rico's history.
 Now, almost 30 years later, there may be only minimal improvements in the time it will take to restore electricity to the territory.

 Meanwhile, Hurricane Irma caused damage to Florida similar to Hurricane Wilma in 2005, 12 years earlier.
-The Department of Energy said this time around, Florida Power and Light restored power four times faster.
+The Department of Energy said this time around, Florida Power & Light restored power four times faster.